 Progressive myeloma is ultimately fatal.
 Sufferers should discuss end-of-life care with doctors, and loved ones.
 Important topics include:

-Written by: Bree Normandin and Elizabeth Boskey, PhD
+Written by: Bree Normandin, Elizabeth Boskey, and Erica Cirino

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.

 Enter any list of prescription drugs and see how they interact with each other and with other substances.
 Go.

 Enter its color and shape information, and this tool helps you identify it.
 Go.

 Find information on drug interactions, side effects, and more.
 Go.